Information & Resources for Current Students

 The information on this page is for students to guide them through the successful completion of their respective program.

-Clinical Science students are assigned an adviser by the department secretary.
-If you are not sure who your adviser is, please contact:
+If you are not sure who your Student Success Specialist or Faculty Mentor is, please contact:

 Careers and Jobs